jtkim-kaist/VAD/README.md

 VAD toolkit in this project was used in the paper:

-Juntae Kim, Minsoo Hahan: "Voice Activity Detection Based on the Adaptive Context Attention Model (ACAM)", submitted paper, 2017.
+Juntae Kim, Minsoo Hahn: "Voice Activity Detection Based on the Adaptive Context Attention Model (ACAM)", submitted paper, 2017.

 ACAM is based on the recurrent attention model (RAM) [1] and the implementation of RAM can be found in [jlindsey15](https://github.com/jlindsey15/RAM) and [jtkim-kaist](https://github.com/jtkim-kaist/ram_modified)'s repository.